quoctran98/ESP8266-Home-Automation-Server/README.md

 3. `serverPort` is the router port the server will be hosted on.
 4. `authUsername` is the username used to log into the server.
 5. `authPassword` is the password used to log into the server.
 This is very insecure, so don't reuse any passwords.
-6. `int pinDHT11` is the pin connected to the DATA pin of the DHT11.
-The default pin is 12 or D7 (the pins may not match up).
+6. `BME_SCK`
+   `BME_MISO`
+   `BME_MOSI`
+   `BME_CS` are pins for the BME280
 7. `jsMainSource` `jsSessionSource` are explained further below

 #### Pointing to the JavaScript File
 The webserver sends a couple of JavaScript files to the client in order to plot charts and do a variety of other functions.
-The file can be served in a number of ways.
+The file can be served in two ways.
-1. **Hosting them on your own sever** - change `jsMainSource` `jsSessionSource` to the URL of the file.
-This is preferred if a webserver you control is available because it allows for editing the JavaScript file on the fly
-2. **Pointing to the GitHub** - change `jsMainSource` to https://raw.githubusercontent.com/quoctran98/ESP8266_WebServer/master/mainPage.js and `jsSessionSource` to https://raw.githubusercontent.com/quoctran98/ESP8266_WebServer/master/sessionIdPage.js
+1. **Pointing to the GitHub** - change `useJsURLSource` to `true` to use scripts hosted by Github.
-3. **Minifying the scripts** - changing all `"` to `'` and minifying the script will allow it to be served as a string directly from the webserver.
-This requires some poking around the .ino file itself and changing the `getMainPage()` function.
-Future releases may include an alternate .ino file with this option.
+2. **Minifying the scripts** - change `useJsURLSource` to `false` in order to used the minified scripts included in the .ino

+#### Setting up IFTTT Integration
+This webserver uses the Maker Webhooks provided by IFTTT.
+1. Add this applet: https://ifttt.com/applets/95730778d-home-server-weather-notification to your IFTTT account
+2. Get your Webhook key at: https://ifttt.com/services/maker_webhooks/settings.
+It's the string of alphanumeric following `https://maker.ifttt.com/use/` under Account Info and URL
+3. Set the Webhook key as an entry under `webhookKeyList[1]`.
+Notifications can be sent to multiple users if the array is extended with keys from multiple users.
+4. Change `alertLowPressure`, `alertLowPressure`, `alertLowTemperature`, `alertHighTemperature`, `alertLowHumidity`, and `alertHighHumidity` to match the parameters that match your needs. (units are in kPa, Fahrenheit, and % relative humidity, respectively)

 #### Installing Boards and Libraries
 To use the ESP8266 board with the Arduino IDE open up the IDE and go to `File > Preferences > Additional Boards Manager URLs` and paste in this URL: http://arduino.esp8266.com/versions/2.5.0/package_esp8266com_index.json kindly provided by the ESP8266 Community Forum.
 Restart the Arduino IDE and go to `Tools > Board > Boards Manager` search for "ESP8266 and click install.
 Now, in `Tools > Board` select the `NodeMCU 1.0 (ESP-12E Module)` board.
 Set the upload speed and CPU frequency to your board's (it's usually 115200 and 80 MHz, respectively).